 - Plan for continuation of the PYN program by training your replacement.

 - Attend ongoing training and community meetings two or three times a year.

-Optional activities for neighborhood captains include:
+Optional activities some neighborhood teams find worthwhile to include:

-- Create a neighborhood newsletter and/or directory.
+- Creation of a neighborhood cluster newsletter and/or directory.